George Dewhurst (Radical and Reformer): The Improvement Commission

-In such a way George Dewhurst dutifully kept on the work of local improvement and common justice.
-The passion of the early days that let to his imprisonment may have become more measured, but his commitment to those he felt compelled to serve remained as strong as ever.
+Dewhurst dutifully continued his work on Blackburn's Improvement Commission until the town's incorporation in 1851.
+The passion of his youth that led to his imprisonment may have become more measured, but his commitment to those he felt compelled to serve remained as strong as ever.

 Election to the first town council

 Dewhurst was a member of Blackburn's Improvement Commissioners for many years before the town was incorporated and in 1851 was elected to the first Town Council.
 He was to represent the ward of St Pauls until he died in 1857.

 His appeal to voters to be their representative was both humble and effective: